makslevental/blog/_posts/2020-02-16-Abel-Rufini.md

 <iframe style="display:block; margin:auto" width="560" height="315" src="https://www.youtube.com/embed/zeRXVL6qPk4?start=1202" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This shows that expressions with a single root cannot accurately characterize the solutions to 5th degree polynomial (because we can construct loops of the coefficients that do return the expression to itself but do not return the solutions to themselves).
+This shows that expressions with a single root cannot accurately characterize the solutions to 5th degree polynomial (because we can construct loops of the coefficients that do return the expression to itself but do not return the roots to themselves).
 What about expressions with a nested root?
 For this we need to check the number unique permutations that comprise the set of all commutators of commutators (of which there are $60 \times 60$)